paulh002/sdrberry/README.md

 - I2C RX/TX switch support
 - CAT support for N1MM (tcp connection)
 - WSJT-X UDP client support.
 Sdrberry will send Heartbeat, Decode and QSO messages to designated ip
+- Shutdown button for save shutdown of the pi

 ## Installation of libraries is necessary:
 - Liquid DSP